- For You

 - Non-court Options

-• We hope it is obvious but we will not charge you for dealing with your complaint.
+1. We hope it is obvious, but we confirm we will not charge you for dealing with your complaint.

-• If you do not want a meeting or it is not possible, or we perhaps consider it is not required, we will send you a detailed reply to your complaint.
+7. If you do not want a meeting or it is not possible, or we perhaps consider it is not required, we will send you a detailed reply to your complaint.
 This will include our suggestions for resolving the matter.
 This will happen within five days of us completing our investigation.
 If we have to change any of the timescales above we will let you know and explain the reason why.
-We have 8 weeks from when we receive your complaint to give you a final response.

-• If we are unable to resolve the complaint with you then you can have the complaint independently looked at by the Legal Ombudsman.
+8. If we are unable to resolve the complaint with you then you can have the complaint independently looked at by the Legal Ombudsman.
 The Legal Ombudsman investigates problems about poor service from solicitors.
 Before accepting a complaint for investigation the Legal Ombudsman will check that you have tried to resolve your complaint with us first.
-If you remain unsatisfied, then you must take your complaint to the Legal Ombudsman:
+If you have, then you must take your complaint to the Legal Ombudsman:

 • Within six months of receiving a final response to your complaint and